 Out-of-state crimes will be classified as either felonies or misdemeanors according to the law of the convicting jurisdiction.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6811(e)(2).
 If a crime is a felony in the convicting jurisdiction, it will be counted as a felony in Kansas.
 If a crime is a misdemeanor in the convicting jurisdiction, the state of Kansas shall refer to the comparable offense under the Kansas criminal code in effect on the date the current crime of conviction was committed in order to classify the out-of-state crime as a class A, B or C misdemeanor.
-If the comparable offense in the state of Kansas does not have a comparable offense in effect on the date the current crime of conviction was committed, the out-of-state crime shall not be used in classifying the offender's criminal history.
+If the comparable offense in the state of Kansas is a felony, the out-of-state crime shall be classified as a class A misdemeanor.
+If the state of Kansas does not have a comparable offense in effect on the date the current crime of conviction was committed, the out-of-state crime shall not be used in classifying the offender's criminal history.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6811(e)(2)(B).

 If a crime is not classified as either a felony or misdemeanor in the convicting jurisdiction, the state of Kansas shall refer to the comparable offense under the Kansas criminal code in effect on the date the current crime of conviction was committed to classify the out-of-state crime as either a felony or a misdemeanor.
 If the state of Kansas does not have a comparable offense in effect on the date the current crime of conviction was committed, the out-of-state crime shall not be used in classifying the offender's criminal history.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6811(e)(2)(C).
 The facts required to classify out-of-state adult convictions and juvenile adjudications must be established by the State by a preponderance of the evidence.
 K.S.A.
-2019 Supp.
+2020 Supp.
 21-6811(e)(5).